 Creative Commons licences give a standard way for content creators to grant someone else permission to use their work.
-YouTube allows users to mark their videos with a Creative Commons CC BY licence.
+YouTube allows creators to mark their videos with a Creative Commons CC BY licence.

-If you've marked your video with a CC BY licence, you retain your copyright and other users get to reuse your work subject to the terms of the licence.
+If you've marked your video with a CC BY licence, you retain your copyright and other creators get to reuse your work subject to the terms of the licence.

 Creative Commons on YouTube

-All users have the ability to mark uploaded videos with a Creative Commons licence is available to all creators.
+The ability to mark uploaded videos with a Creative Commons licence is available to all creators.

 The standard YouTube licence remains the default setting for all uploads.
 To review the terms of the standard YouTube licence, please refer to our Terms of Service.

-By marking your original video with a Creative Commons licence, you are granting the entire YouTube community the right to re-use and edit that video.
+By marking your original video with a Creative Commons licence, you're granting the entire YouTube community the right to reuse and edit that video.

 What's eligible for a Creative Commons licence?

-Please understand that you may only mark your uploaded video with a Creative Commons licence if it consists entirely of content that can be licensed by you under the CC BY licence.
+Note that you can only mark your uploaded video with a Creative Commons licence if it consists entirely of content that you can license under the CC BY licence.
 Some examples of such licensable content are: